charlescifuentes/previsertheme/README.md

 # previsertheme
-Theme for WordPress developed for the Previser Company
+WordPress Theme developed for the Previser Company

+- Built using Understrap Starter Theme and Boostrap 4, HTML5, CSS3, SASS, JavaScript and PHP